 Defence R&D expenditure was £1.8 billion in 2021, an increase of £768 million (72%) since the 2020 value of £1.1 billion; total civil R&D expenditure decreased by £748 million (5.8%) in 2021, offsetting most of the defence increase.

-In constant prices (adjusted for inflation), civil net expenditure on R&D and knowledge transfer activities (excluding EU R&D budget contributions) increased by 29.1% over the long term, from £10.2 billion in 2009 to £13.2 billion in 2020.
+In constant prices (adjusted for inflation), total civil net expenditure on R&D and knowledge transfer activities increased by 26.7% over the long term, from £9.8 billion in 2010 to £12.5 billion in 2021.

-Research and development expenditure by the UK government: 2020
+Research and development expenditure by the UK government: 2021

-Dataset | Released 08 April 2022
+Dataset | Released 30 March 2023

-Annual net expenditure by UK government departments, UK Research and Innovation (UKRI) and higher education funding bodies for research and development (R&D) and knowledge transfer activities; by current and constant prices (formerly referred to as science, engineering and technology (SET).
+Research and development and related expenditure by UK government departments, UK Research and Innovation (UKRI) and higher education funding bodies; by current and constant prices.
+Formerly released as UK government expenditure on science, engineering and technology (SET).

 More quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Research and development expenditure by the UK government QMI.

-Explanation for defence decrease
+Explanation for changes in defence R&D

-The change has also affected results for periods prior to 2018, but it is not possible to estimate the impact on previous years.
+This change also affected results for periods prior to 2018, but it is not possible to estimate the impact on previous years.
 The defence results up to 2018 should therefore be regarded as the end of the previous time series, while data from 2019 should be regarded as the beginning of a new defence time series.
 Overall government expenditure totals for 2019 that include defence are also not strictly comparable with previous periods.
 Other values in this release from 2019, where defence is not a component, are comparable with previous periods.